Charlies Chuck Roast | Smoked Beef Roast Recipe

 The chuck roast is a fantastic cut for smoking.
 Chuck roast is often known as chuck eye roast, chuck pot roast or chuck roll roast.

-It is a cheaper cut that is typically cooked in liquid or injected to keep it moist.
-I like using this cut for roasts because it is cheap and full of flavor.
-While smoking you do have to keep an eye that it does not dry out.
+It is a cheaper cut cooked in liquid or injected to keep it moist.
+I like using this cut for roasts because it is cheap and flavorful.
+While smoking, you do have to keep an eye on it to ensure it does not dry out.

 • Fillet:

-This a is a lean cut of beef and its also quite pricey.
-It is a classic cut for a beef wellington, but also good for roasting smoking, or grilling.
+This is a lean cut of beef, and it’s also quite pricey.
+It is a classic cut for a beef Wellington but also suitable for roasting, smoking, or grilling.

 I group these cuts because they are all great for smoking and roasting.
 They are tougher cuts that typically need to be cooked for longer to break down the connective tissue.